mturco/nonconcurrent-raf/README.md

 # Nonconcurrent requestAnimationFrame

-Runs callback on every animation frame unless a previous call hasn't finished yet.
-Useful for things situations where you're doing rendering or layout on mouse events or window resize/scroll events.
+Runs the given callback on every animation frame unless a previous call hasn't finished yet.
+Useful for situations where you're doing rendering or layout on mouse events or window resize/scroll events.

 ## Usage
 ```javascript